-Inspired by Robert’s excellent JLPT level 3 Roundup page, I wanted to chronicle my efforts to pass the JLPT and what works for me, and what doesn’t.
+This page is devoted to the Japanese Language Proficiency Exam or JLPT (日本語能力試験).
+It was originally inspired by Robert’s excellent JLPT level 3 Roundup page, I wanted to chronicle my efforts to pass the JLPT and what works for me, and what doesn’t.
 Also, I wanted to share more general advice for mastering Japanese language, which is reputed to be one of the most difficult in the world, and to help others prepare for the JLPT.
 For 2010, I decided to take the N3 rather than jumping up to the N2, due to other unrelated projects and overall lack of time to prepare.
-In 2011 though, it will be the N2 for me.
+In 2011 though, I took the N2 exam and passed.
+I’m undecided if I want to try for the N1 exam someday because the commitment is much longer.

 Understanding the JLPT

-The JLPT is one of a few tests of Japanese-language proficiency, but it is arguably the most widely-used and most well-known.
+The JLPT exam is one of a few tests of Japanese-language proficiency, but it is arguably the most widely-used and most well-known.
 Through 2009, the test had 4 levels, with level 4 covering only basic greetings, vocabulary and such, and level 1 being very advanced.
-Many jobs in Japan require at least JLPT Level 2 proficiency.
+Many jobs in Japan require at least JLPT N2 proficiency.
+I know that for more exciting jobs, a JLPT N1 certification is often required.

 The test still has five requisite skills candidates must demonstrate proficiency in: